R-cyber-SRR/Aegis/README.md

-# 🕵️ Aegis - AI-Powered Fraud Detection System
+# 🕵️ Aegis - AI model for flagging suspicious transactions using historical data and behavior profiling
 **Status: ✅ Production Ready - Cleaned and Optimized**

 Aegis is an advanced anomaly detection system using historical transaction behavior profiling to flag suspicious transactions.
 The system features immutable model configuration and multiple interfaces for fraud detection.